-- (b) A large class of examples satisfying the conditions of the theorem are weakly almost periodic systems.
-A recent study of such systems is carried out in [33] to which we refer for a precise definition and further references, see also §6. - (c) A most important class of examples for the theorem are dynamical systems arising from regular cut and project schemes.
+- (a) For $G=\mathbb{Z}$ various equivalent characterizations of (i) have been investigated in [10].
+In particular, it is shown there that (i) is equivalent to topological isomorphy of the system to its maximal equicontinuous factor.
+The case of general amenable groups G has been studied in [15].
+In particular, it has been shown there that (i) is equivalent to the continuity of the averaged metric D on $X \times X$.
+This continuity is known as mean equicontinuity of the system.
+In this context our preceding result is remarkable as it does not assume control of D on the whole of $X \times X$ but just on $\{(x,tx): t \in G\}$.
+In this sense, we have found a pointwise characterization of mean equicontinuity.
+Note, however, that we require a rather uniform control on the orbit of this one point. - (b) A large class of examples satisfying the conditions of the theorem are weakly almost periodic systems.
+A recent study of such systems is carried out in [29] to which we refer for a precise definition and further references, see also subsequent Section 5. - (c) A most important class of examples for the theorem are dynamical systems arising from regular cut and project schemes.
 Such systems are at the core of the study of aperiodic order (see [2]).
-They belong to the special class of dynamical systems known as translation-bounded measure dynamical systems (TMDSs), see §7 for details.
-In fact, a huge bulk of material in the theory of aperiodic order deals with TMDSs satisfying assertion (i) of the theorem.
+They belong to the special class of dynamical systems known as translation bounded measure dynamical system (TMDS), see Section 6 for details.
+In fact, a huge bulk of material in the theory of aperiodic order deals with TMDS satisfying (i) of the theorem.
 A characterization of such systems via an almost periodicity property of its points had been missing for a long time.
-It was only given recently in [31].
-The preceding theorem is a generalization of the corresponding result of [31] in that it is not restricted to TMDSs but rather applies to general dynamical systems.
+It was only given recently in [28].
+The preceding theorem is a generalization of the corresponding result of [28] in that it is not restricted to TMDS but rather applies to general dynamical systems.